8 Ways on how to Filter and Purify Water Outdoors

 Water is one of the heaviest items you’ll carry whilst outdoors.
 Every litre adds a kilogram, and if you’re heading out for a few days that’s a fair bit of weight.
 Luckily, there’s a solution to carrying the kitchen sink on your back and that is drinking water that you might find naturally along your route.
 This presents its own issue, though, in the sense that most water isn’t safe to drink right from the source; at least if you’re human.
 Here are some clues on how to filter water outdoors.

-How to Filter Water Outdoors Boiling:
+How to Filter Water Outdoors: Boiling

 This is the cheapest and arguably simplest option if you already own a stove.
 Simply boil the water and all bacteria & viruses present will be killed; job done.
 Time is the main issue here.
 It’ll take five to ten minutes to boil and probably the same again to cool down depending on the time of year.
 You’ll also need to ensure it’s not full of soil, stones and other debris as obviously boiling isn’t going to filter out visible objects.
 A solution to this is to use a tea towel or old t-shirt as a makeshift strainer to remove the sediment.